G

 Back to the other meaning of the phrase, because it is a real part of the work.
 Using AI to optimize content is fine, even useful, in a specific lane: auditing an existing page for gaps, checking readability, drafting headline options, comparing your coverage against the top results.
 As an editing and analysis assistant, it saves real time.

 It hurts when you ask it to manufacture the substance.
-A model generating your "insight" produces commodity content by definition, the exact thing engines decline to cite, and at scale it trips Google's scaled content abuse policy.
+A model generating your "insight" produces commodity content by definition, and at scale it trips Google's scaled content abuse policy.
 The line is simple: use AI to sharpen and check what you wrote, not to invent what you know.
 The originality has to come from you, because that is the only part a model cannot supply and the only part another model has a reason to quote.

 So keep a human in the loop on facts and judgment.
 Let the tool flag a buried answer or a passive sentence.
 Do not let it fill the page with the average of everything already published.